Thaïs (painting): History of creation

 In his work, Reynolds combined a portrait, historical painting and social overtones.
-The image is inspired by John Dryden's poem "The Feast of Alexander" ("Thaïs led the Way / To light him to his Prey / And, like another Helen, fir'd another Troy'"), which describes an episode of the second Greco-Persian war.
-Hetera Tais, who accompanied the Macedonian army, at a victorious feast after the capture of the Achaemenid capital of Persepolis, calls for burning the city, thus taking revenge on the Persians for the ruin of Greek cities.
+The image is inspired by John Dryden's poem Alexander's Feast ("Thaïs led the Way / To light him to his Prey / And, like another Helen, fir'd another Troy'"), which describes an episode of Alexander's invasion of the Persian Empire.
+Hetera Thaïs, who accompanied the Macedonian army, at a victorious feast after the capture of the Achaemenid capital of Persepolis, calls for burning the city, thus taking revenge on the Persians for the ruin of Greek cities.

-The model was the courtesan Emily, mistress of Charles Greville.
-Some researchers have suggested that Emma Lyon, also Greville's mistress and future Lady Hamilton, posed for the picture.
-However, it is more likely that Emily Bertie Pott, who also called herself Emily Warren, is portrayed as Thais, and a likely portrait of her by Romney is exhibited at the Metropolitan Museum of Art (Inv.
+The model was the courtesan Emily, mistress of Charles Francis Greville.
+Some researchers have suggested that Amy Lyon, also Greville's mistress and future Lady Hamilton, posed for the picture.
+However, it is more likely that Emily Bertie Pott, who also called herself Emily Warren, is portrayed as Thaïs, and a likely portrait of her by Romney is exhibited at the Metropolitan Museum of Art (Inv.
 No. 58.102.2).